 When conditions allowed, humans migrated across the Bering Land Bridge moving from Eurasia to North America thousands of years before the voyages of discovery of Columbus and other European navigators.
 That raises the question whether there were Native Americans who encountered Europeans before Columbus.
 If so, were these encounters of the first, second or third kind?
 Mystère.

 For movement west by Europeans before Columbus, first we have the Irish legend of the voyage of St. Brendan the Navigator.
 Brendan and his 16 mates (St. Malo among them) sailed in a currach – an Irish fisherman’s boat with a wooden frame over which are stretched animal skins (nowadays they use canvas and sometimes anglicize the name to curragh).
-They reportedly reached lands far to the West, even Iceland and Newfoundland in the years 512-530 A.D.
+These seafarers reportedly reached lands far to the West, even Iceland and Newfoundland in the years 512-530 A.D.
 All this was presented as fact by nuns in parochial schools of yore, but, begorrah, there is archaeological evidence of the presence of Irish visitors on Iceland before any Viking settlements there.
 Moreover, in the 1970’s the voyage of St. Brendan was reproduced by the adventurer Tim Severin and his crew, which led to a best-selling book The Brendan Voyage, lending further credence to the nuns’ version of history.
 However, there is no account in the legends of any contact with new people; for contact with a mermaid, click HERE.

-In the late 9th century, Norsemen accompanied by (not so willing) Celtic women reached Iceland and established a settlement there (conventionally dated as of 874 A.D.).
-Out of Iceland came the Vinland Saga of the adventures of Leif Erikson (who converted to Christianity and so gained favor with the later saga compilers) and of the fearless Freydis Eriksdottir (who also led voyages to Vinland but who stayed true to her pagan roots).
+In the late 9th century, Viking men accompanied by (not so willing) Celtic women reached Iceland and established a settlement there (conventionally dated as of 874 A.D.).
+Out of Iceland came the Vinland Saga of the adventures of Leif Erikson (who converted to Christianity and so gained favor with the later saga compilers) and of his fearless sister Freydis Eriksdottir (who also led voyages to Vinland but who stayed true to her pagan roots).
 It has been established that the Norse did indeed reach Newfoundland and did indeed start to found a colony there; the site at L’Anse-aux-Meadows has yielded abundant archaeological evidence of this – all taking place around 1000 A.D.
 The Norse of the sagas called the indigenous people they encountered in Vinland the Skraeling (which can be translated as “wretched people”).
 These people were not easily intimidated; there were skirmishes and more between the Skraeling (who did have bows and arrows) and the Norse (who did not have guns).
 In one episode, Freydis grabs a fallen Viking’s sword and drives the Skraeling attackers off on her own – click HERE for a portrait of Freydis holding the sword to her breast.

 Generally speaking, the war-like nature of the Skraeling is credited with keeping the Vikings from establishing a permanent beach head in North America.
 So these were the first Native Americans to encounter Europeans, solving one mystery.
 But exactly which Native American group were the Skraeling?
 What is their migration story?
 Again mystère.